Product management can be a tricky business, right?

 no free version

-airfocus offers a paid plan for individuals starting at $19 per month and for teams starting at $39 per editor per month.
+airfocus offers an Essential paid plan starting at $15 per editor per month and for teams, Advanced plan starts at $49 per editor per month.
 We also offer a free 14-day trial plan.

 “There are many roadmapping tools out there.
 I've tried them all.
 However, none allowed me to prioritize with ease and display important initiatives in a visual & decisive manner such as airfocus.
 The options to customize & visualize priorities are world-class!” - Dee S, Head of Product, via Capterra